-This wasn't my first attempt at a line follower, more is described in the Line Follower 2 section, but having run into problems building what I thought would be a simple machine, decided to invest in a kit to do this task, with the side benefit that most of the components would be reusable.
+This wasn't my first attempt at a line follower, more is described in the robot car section, but having run into problems building what I thought would be a simple machine, decided to invest in a kit to do this task, with the side benefit that most of the components would be reusable.

 This kit varies in price quite a lot on the internet, got mine from Amazon where it was also available for three times the price, but essentially consists of the same components wherever it's bought from, though someone might argue that theirs is higher quality.
 The instructions supplied were mostly in Chinese, which I don't speak or read, but were clear enough for anyone familiar with making kits to understand.